-PPC is most commonly used in Google AdWords and Bing, but also refers to social advertising such as Facebook, Instagram, Twitter and LinkedIn.
+PPC is most commonly used in Google AdWords and Bing, but also refers to social advertising such as Facebook, Instagram, Twitter and LinkedIn (for more, take a look at our post on what types of PPC there are).
 With PPC, you create your advert in the correct interface, set a budget and determine where and when you want it to show.

 Should PPC be in my marketing strategy?

 Marketing strategies should incorporate a wide variety of tasks and techniques for best effect, and PPC is an excellent tool to add to your bow.
 We're very into content and inbound marketing, but this is a strategy that can take some time to build up.
 If you want to get traffic to your site quickly, or you need a brand awareness boost, PPC is the best starting point.

 PPC is ideal for companies looking for a quick win, to boost traffic and leads.
 Having the stats at your fingertips enables you to hone in on the parts of your business that are driving sales to constantly improve your ROI, while keeping expenditure down.
 Of course, it does require some creative flair for really targeted ad copy, and a keen eye for numbers to really optimise it to its full potential.